a9977321/Phantom-Domain-2019/README.md

 note that yourself may be included.

-Ability_APC_factory: You can send a mod APC target yourself for free every day. (active) this APC cant be see a replacement of HQ even in same location.
+Ability_APC_factory: You can send a mod APC target yourself for free every day. (active)

 Ability_Avenger: When you become the target of mod piperunner or mod units players doing so will receive the same service. (passive)
 APC_factory wont active this passive.